SIP Trunking • Last Updated 8/6/2024

 A better understanding of SIP trunk channels will help clarify how your SIP trunking service works and how you pay for your SIP trunk connections.

-What is a SIP Trunk Channel?
+What is a SIP trunk channel?

 A SIP trunk channel is a line for a single call on your SIP trunk.
 If you want to make multiple simultaneous calls, you’ll need a SIP trunk channel for each of those concurrent calls.
 A SIP trunk channel is comparable to a single phone wire in a PRI trunk.